aangelopoulos/event_based_gaze_tracking/README.md

 Frame Data:
 The frames directory contains regular video data stored as a set of image frames.
 The video was taken at ~25 FPS and each frame is a 8-bit 346 × 260 px greyscale png file.
-The filename of the frame contains the following information: in what order the frames were captured, where the subject was looking, and when the frame was captured in $\mu$s.
+The filename of the frame contains the following information: in what order the frames were captured, where the subject was looking, and when the frame was captured in us.
 The filename has the format "Index_Row_Column_Stimulus_Timestamp.png", where:

 * Index: (int) indexes the images according to what order they were captured in.
 Can be used to align the left